Renee Peck

 Renee Peck (born June Renee Brandt) is an American writer, best known for her weekly column in The Times-Picayune titled "This Mold House."
 Peck spent three-plus decades working as a feature editor and reporter for The New Orleans Times-Picayune, covering everything from food to TV to home and garden.

 Early life

 Peck was born on December 22, 1953, in Houston, Texas.
 At the age of 3, she moved to DeRidder, Louisiana, where her mother June West Brandt was from.
 Peck's family owned the national chain West Brothers, which was started by her grandfather W.D.
 West.
 Peck attended highschool at The Hockaday School in Dallas, Texas, where she graduated in 1971.
 She graduated magna cum laude from Kenyon College with a degree in English literature in 1975, where she was a member of Phi Beta Kappa.
 While attending Kenyon, she worked for the Kenyon Collegian.
-She met her husband, Stewart F. Peck, attorney at Lugenbuhl, Wheaton, Peck, Rankin, & Hubbard lawla.com while attending Kenyon.
+She met her husband, Stewart F. Peck, attorney at Lugenbuhl, Wheaton, Peck, Rankin, & Hubbard law firm while attending Kenyon.